Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/openai.md

  <container>

-**What can be achieved by integrating Service Now with the Kore.ai XO Platform?**
+**What can be achieved by integrating OpenAI with the Kore.ai XO Platform?**

  The Kore.ai XO Platform supports all common actions on OpenAI with pre-built dialog templates that are ready to use.
 Click **Explore Templates**.
 Learn More.